yjcyxky/text2knowledge/README.md

 ## Text to Knolwedge Graph
-### Strategy 1: Employ the LLM to extract entities and relations directly
+### Strategy 1: Employ a LLM to extract entities and relations directly

 Please refer to [Prompts](./text2knowledge/prompt_template.py) for more details.